Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Delivered from A/S Moss Værft, Moss in Febr.-1924 as Enid (40) to A/S Turid (Bachke & Co.), Trondheim.
 1140 gt, 656 net, 1825 tdwt, 237' 8" x 36' 4" x 16' 8", Triple exp. steam engine by yard, 640 ihp.

 Enid was on her way from Steinkjær (near Trondheim), Norway to Dublin, Ireland on Jan.
-17-1940 (both countries were neutral at the time) with a cargo of woodpulp, when 10 miles north of the Shetland Islands the captain saw a British ship about 2 miles abaft their course (S/S Polzella).
-An hour later they saw her being torpedoed and sunk and about 20 mins later they saw a U-boat about 2 miles off.
-Naturally, his immediate reaction was to go to her assistance, but no survivors were found.
+17-1940 with a cargo of woodpulp, when 10 miles north of the Shetland Islands the captain saw a British ship about 2 miles abaft their course (S/S Polzella).
+An hour later they saw her being torpedoed and sunk and about 20 minutes later they spotted a U-boat about 2 miles off.
+Naturally, the captain's immediate reaction was to go to her assistance, but no survivors were found.
 While Enid was standing by ready to lower the boats U-25 (Schütze) started shelling her and under continuous fire 2 lifeboats were launched.
 Enid was hit 6 times (20 shells were fired according to "Skip og menn") and set on fire.
-U-25 later sent a torpedo into her hitting the forepart which sank immediately while the afterpart continued to float, still ablaze.
+U-25 later sent a torpedo into her, hitting the forepart which sank immediately while the afterpart stayed afloat, still ablaze.

 The lifeboat containing the captain looked for the other boat with the rest of the crew but without success, the search being made difficult by the rough seas.
 While searching they were spotted and picked up by the Danish D/S Kina, which continued looking for the missing boat to no avail.
 Kina landed the captain, 2nd mate, 2nd engineer, an able seaman and the stoker at Las Palmas on Jan.
 23.